-If you specify no options with ccm monitor, the command shows information for all users and processes for the current Telelogic Synergy installation $(\$CCM_HOME).$
+If you specify no options with ccm monitor, the command shows information for all users and processes for the current Rational Synergy installation (\$CCM_HOME).

 The ccm monitor command appends an exclamation point (!) to the status field of a process when that process has not responded to the router for a fixed amount of time.
-This failure to respond is assumed to indicate a problem; e.g., that the machine that was running the process has gone down or the process has hung.
+This failure to respond is assumed to indicate a problem; for example, that the machine that was running the process has gone down or the process has hung.